 You should know about bisection, the Newton idea and its variants, and the concept of fixed point iteration.
 You should understand what is meant by rates of convergence (linear, superlinear, quadratic, etc).
 You should be able to reason about the error in iterations by subtracting a fixed point equation from the iteration equation; you should also be able to do Taylor series manipulations needed to understand these methods.
 For optimization, you should know what a descent direction is, and what it means to do a line search.
-You should know how to reason about stationary iterations for linear systems in terms of splittings.
-You should know that CG corresponds to minimization over a Krylov subspace, though you do not need to know any further details of the algorithm.
+At this point, you should have some idea what Gauss-Newton does.
+I will not ask you about golden section search.

-1. Suppose $f(x) = 0$ and we know $f'(x)$ .
-Argue that the fixed point iteration converges quadratically to $x$ when started close enough.
+1. Suppose $f(x) = 0$ and we know $f'(x)$.
+Argue that the fixed point iteration converges quadratically to x when started close enough.